Mathematics Minor Requirements

 FDR FM Credits 3 Prerequisite The equivalent of MATH 101 with C grade or better.
 Note: Students wanting to take this course should add to the waiting list when open; additional sections may be added Faculty Staff

-A continuation of MATH 101, including techniques and applications of integration, transcendental functions, and infinite series.
+A continuation of MATH 101, including techniques and applications of integration, transcendental functions, infinite series, and parametric curves.

 - MATH 201 - Bridges to Advanced Mathematics